csmangum/portfolio/Airbnb Price Prediction/README.md

 ## 4. Feature Selection

-With this section I wanted to see thebenfit of feature selection on model performance and runtime.
+With this section I wanted to see the benefit of feature selection on model performance and runtime.
 I used a Step-forward feature selection algorithm from the mlxtend library.
 In most cases, 15 features made up 95% of feature importance and I kept that number of features through the algorithm.
 In the end, feature selection had little impact on model performance or runtime for my needs.

 <img src="https://github.com/csmangum/portfolio/blob/master/Airbnb%20Price%20Prediction/img/featue_importance.png" width="800">
 <img src="https://github.com/csmangum/portfolio/blob/master/Airbnb%20Price%20Prediction/img/cum_importance.png" width="600">